Jiahao-Gao/rpgQTL_test/README.md

 #### 2. Create conda environment and install basic packages
 *If you did not install mamba, replace all `mamba` by `conda` in all following parts.*
 * `mamba create -n rpgQTL python=3.8`.
-You can change the environment name `rpgQTL` to anything you want.
+   * You can change the environment name `rpgQTL` to anything you want.
+If you do, remember to change for all the following parts.
 * `conda activate rpgQTL`.
 Confirm the activation by `which python`.
 This should be under the rpgQTL environment folder.
 * `mamba install numpy=1.20.1 scipy=1.7.0 pandas=1.2.3 matplotlib=3.3.4 jupyter ipython rpy2=3.4.2`